 I would have needed to ship my kids off to Grandma’s house for them to slowly outstay their welcome.
 My husband would have used up all of his vacation time in order to assist in this speed declutter.
 And it definitely would have required renting a driveway dumpster and keeping the thrift store pick-up guy on speed dial.

-Not a realistic scenario.
+It just wasn’t a realistic scenario.

 The Crawfords were on a mission!